strings.Replace() Function in Golang With Examples

 func Replace(s, old, new string, n int) string

-Here, s is the original or given string, old is the string that you want to replace. new is the which replaces the old, and n is the number of times the old replaced.
+Here, s is the original or given string, old is the string that you want to replace. new is the string which replaces the old, and n is the number of times the old replaced.

 Note: If old is empty, it matches at the beginning of the string and after each UTF-8 sequence, yielding up to k+1 replacements for a k-rune string.
 If n < 0, there is no limit on the number of replacements.